-For the first quarter of fiscal year 2002, approximately 23% of our total revenues were derived from product sales to international customers.
+For fiscal year 2004, approximately 25% of our total revenues were derived from product sales to international customers.
 A number of risks are inherent in international transactions.
 International sales and operations may be limited or disrupted by any of the following:

-- regulatory approval process,
+- · regulatory approval process,

 - government controls,

 - export license requirements,

 - political instability,

-- price controls,
+- · price controls,

-- trade restrictions,
+- trade restrictions.

 - changes in tariffs, or

 - difficulties in staffing and managing international operations.

 Foreign regulatory agencies have or may establish product standards different from those in the United States, and any inability to obtain foreign regulatory approvals on a timely basis could have a material adverse effect on our international business, and our financial condition and results of operations.
 While our foreign sales are currently priced in dollars, fluctuations in currency exchange rates, may reduce the demand for our products by increasing the price of our products in the currency of the countries to which the products are sold.
-There can be no assurance that regulatory, geopolitical and other factors will not adversely impact our operations in the future or require us to modify our current business practices.
+Regulatory, geopolitical and other factors may adversely impact our operations in the future or require us to modify our current business practices.